 Wisdom Teeth Removal

 Wisdom teeth, or the third molars, are the final teeth to erupt, typically not until adolescence or later.
 They come in at the rear of the mouth behind the other molars.
 Because wisdom teeth can cause a variety of oral health issues as they erupt, they are commonly removed before this happens.
 Drs.
-Umansky, Nikmard and Goldsmith are happy to talk to you and your teen about wisdom teeth removal in Humble, Texas.
+Umansky and Nikmard are happy to talk to you and your teen about wisdom teeth removal in Humble, Texas.

 Why Do We Have Wisdom Teeth?